Finno-Ugric studies is an academic field that researches the languages, cultures and histories of Finno-Ugric peoples.

-The principal cooperation fora for scholars of Finno-Ugric studies (i.e., Finno-Ugrists) are congresses of Finno-Ugric studies which are held every five years.
-Most recent congress took place in 2015 in Oulu (Finland) and the next one will be held in Vienna (Austria).
+The international congresses of Finno-Ugric studies that are held every five years are the principal forum of cooperation for scholars of Finno-Ugric studies, i.e., Finno-Ugrists.
+The most recent congress took place in 2022 in Vienna (Austria) and the next one will be held in Tartu (Estonia) in 2025.

 In Estonia, several research and academic institutions are involved in Finno-Ugric studies.
 These include the Institute of Estonian Language, Estonian National Museum, Estonian Literary Museum, University of Tartu and Estonian Academy of Arts.